 • Speeding overall recovery.

-When you become involved in a car accident in Indianapolis, you must report it quickly to your insurance company.
+When you are involved in an auto accident in Indianapolis, Indiana, you must report it quickly to your insurance company.
 We always advise our clients to say as little as possible to any insurance agents, even their own, after a car accident.
 Shock or a head injury can cause you to blurt out that you think you were at fault, even if you weren’t or were only partially at fault.
-You should leave the investigation to law enforcement.
-And if you decide to work with an Indianapolis car accident lawyer, let them act as an intermediary with any insurance companies.

 Depending on who is determined to be at fault in the accident after investigation, your insurance company may pay for a claim for your medical care and vehicle damage, or the other party’s insurance may pay.

 Usually, if you are at fault, your insurance pays; if another motorist is at fault, their insurance pays.
-This is because Indiana is an “at-fault” or “tort” state when it comes to car accidents.
+This is because Indiana is an “at-fault” or “tort” state when it comes to car crashes.

 You do have the right to file a claim with your own insurance company, even if someone else was at fault.
 However, most folks only do this if the other motorist is uninsured or underinsured.
 Filing a claim against your insurance policy can result in your rates going up.
 If someone else was at fault in an accident, they should bear that burden, not you.